 So, looking at the NPK for each of these fertilizers, Jobe’s citrus spikes have an NPK of 3-5-5 (about half the nitrogen to phosphorus and potassium), while Down to Earth’s Citrus fertilizer has an NPK of 6-3-3.

 Don’t get me wrong, Jobe’s fertilizer is great.
 The only difference is that the lower nitrogen content in their fertilizer will encourage fruiting and blossoming more than foliage growth, which is great for more mature citrus trees.
 But for most citrus trees, especially younger ones that still need some growing, Down to Earth’s NPK is a better choice.

-While it’s not the main selling point, Down to Earth’s packaging is compostable, which is pretty cool since I like to look for any environmentally-friendly actions when I can.
-Especially if they are easy to get on board with.
+While it’s not the main selling point, Down to Earth’s packaging is compostable, which is pretty cool since I like to look for any environmentally-friendly actions when I can, even if they’re small (bonus points if they’re easy to get on board with).

-Even though it’s not the first thing I look for when shopping for a quality organic fertilizer, it’s the little things that count.
+Even though it’s not the first thing I look for when shopping for a quality organic fertilizer, the little things do count.

 What to Look for in a Fertilizer

 Normally, when you are shopping for organic citrus fertilizers, there are a few key indicators that can help you spot what makes a good fertilizer vs a bad one.
 Here are some of the biggest differences to look for: